Orlando for Tweens

-At Boggy Creek Airboat Adventures and Spirit of the Swamp Airboat Rides, kids will enjoy loud, fast airboats that skim through swamps and across lakes with ease.
+At Boggy Creek Airboat Adventures, Spirit of the Swamp Airboat Rides and Wild Florida, kids will enjoy loud, fast airboats that skim through swamps and across lakes with ease.
 And at Orlando Watersports Complex, located close to Orlando International Airport, the whole family can get into wakeboarding, wakeskating, wakesurfing, kneeboarding and waterskiing.
 However, a waiver is required for children under 18, and a one-hour safety lesson for children under 10.

 Save on discount tickets: Orlando Water Adventures

 Themed dinner shows continue to be safe bets at this age, and your children are probably old enough to dine with the mob at Capone’s Dinner & Show.
 That’s in addition to Medieval Times Dinner & Tournament, which is family-friendly.
 Character dining at the theme parks is also still a great choice for this age range.